usethesource/rascal-website/courses/RascalAmendmentProposals/RAP15/RAP15.md

 ```
 // simulating "dependently typed patterns"
-// because pattern matching is a runtime feature, we are no actually
+// because pattern matching is a runtime feature, we are _not_
-// introducing a dependently typed type-system (!) but we come close
+// introducing a dependently typed type-system (!).
+However we come close
-// to the same level of expressiveness.
+// to the same level of expressiveness; since the conditions are guaranteed to be satisfied before we start running
+// the body, the conditions offer a strong contract (preconditions) within that block of code.
 int fac(0) = 1;
 int fac(int n > 0) = fac(n - 1) * n;
 // without use of the shorthand: